zaidalhuda/Hands-On-Computer-Vision-Series-A-Practical-Learning-Journey/README.md

 </p>

 <!-- Enhanced welcome section -->
-Welcome to the **Hands-On Computer Vision Series** from **Stirling College, Chengdu University** - a comprehensive, **undergraduate-friendly** guide that teaches computer vision through practical hands-on learning.
+Welcome to the **Hands-On Computer Vision Series** from **Stirling College, Chengdu University** - a comprehensive, **undergraduate** guide that teaches computer vision through practical hands-on learning.

 🎓 **Perfect for Undergraduates & Beginners**: These practicals are specifically designed for students who are just starting to learn computer vision.
 Each practical provides clear explanations and step-by-step guidance.
 The difficulty gradually increases, building your expertise from basic concepts to advanced applications.